 - Overemphasis on the rigid registered apprenticeship program;

 - Ill-advised changes to the list of approved providers for skills education; and

 - Potential for increased fraud and abuse of WIOA funds.

 Unfortunately, the provisions in these bills could prove detrimental for the construction workforce and potentially limit apprenticeship opportunities for hardworking Americans.

 ABC will continue to advocate for an all-of-the-above workforce development strategy, including industry-driven and government-registered apprenticeship programs, so workers and employers have freedom to choose the best way to provide value and help rebuild America.
 ABC also believes that expanding access to all postsecondary credentials as defined by the Workforce Innovation and Opportunity Act is critical to filling the critical jobs gap facing construction and a host of other industries throughout the country.

-ABC supports the Training America’s Workforce Act, which would allow for the federal recognition of industry and market-driven apprenticeship programs in the U.S. through third-party entities, approved by the U.S. Department of Labor, to recognize and perform oversight of apprenticeship programs developed by the private sector.
+ABC supports the Training America’s Workforce Act, which would allow for the federal recognition of industry and market-driven apprenticeship programs in the United States through third-party entities, approved by the DOL, to recognize and perform oversight of apprenticeship programs developed by the private sector.
 The legislation mirrors much of the efforts of the Trump administration’s Industry Recognized Apprenticeship Program rule.
 While the Trump rule explicitly excluded construction, ABC worked to ensure that the construction industry and associations like ABC, its chapters and its members are able to participate under this new proposal.